Wickwood-LLC/html_title/README.txt

 Description
 -----------
 HTML Title allows a limited set of HTML markup to be used in node titles.
-It filters all other markup from titles to prevent XSS vulnerabilities or irrational nesting (e.g., links within links).
+Title markup is stripped from RSS feeds to eliminate unsightly markup in feed readers.

 Benefits
 --------